- What are the seven summits?

 You need to prepare financially and even have extra cash to support your expeditions.

-The overall cost for the seven summits can be derived from mountain gear, training, and trip organization by either agencies or climbing guides.
+The overall cost for the seven summits can be derived from equipment, training, and trip organization provided by either agencies or climbing guides.

 You should also consider the supporting team for your expedition, who need to be paid by you, either for tipping

-Make sure all your documents are updated, including visas, passports, and national IDs.
+Make sure all your documents are up to date, including visas, passports, and national IDs.

 Every country you visit for Seven Summits climbing has its own regulations.

-The climbing fees vary from one country to the other, and all these add up to your final expense for the trip.
+Climbing fees vary from one country to another, and they all add up to your final trip expenses.

-The seven summit climbing costs vary from one mountain to the other; below is the average price for seven summit climbing.
+The costs of seven-summit climbing vary from one mountain to another; below is the average price for the seven summits.

 - Mount Kilimanjaro climbing costs range from $2,000 to $ 5,500